-Hatter's Cottage is a self-catering holiday cottage for up to 4 people in secluded surroundings at the heart of the English Lake District on Hawkshead Hill, Cumbria.
+Hatter's Cottage is a self-catering holiday cottage for up to 4 people in secluded surroundings near the centre of the English Lake District on Hawkshead Hill, Cumbria.

 Tucked away at the end of a private lane 150 yards from public roads near the top of the hill between Coniston and Windermere lakes, Hatters Cottage offers Lake District self-catering holidays for 2-4 guests throughout the year.

 A traditional stone-built 200-year old Cumbrian cottage, it lies off the beaten track on a (very) small farm (no tractors!) about a mile from the Lake District village of Hawkshead.
 It’s an easy walk across fields to the village where you will also find a small supermarket, shops, pubs, a newsagent and a pharmacy.
 Beatrix Potter’s house, ‘Hilltop’ now owned by the National Trust and open to the public is a short drive away.

 For walkers, cyclists, climbers and riders, Hatters Cottage is an excellent base for walks, rides and climbs in the Southern Lake District - with a wide choice of footpaths, bridleways and cycle paths right from the front door.

 The cottage is surrounded by the owners' mature gardens containing a stream, an orchard and beyond that woodland, fields and beautiful mountain views.
 It's the only let property on the very small farm (no tractors!).